-- (a) the use of land and water for an emergency landings, rescues and fire fighting - (b) a single helicopter landing approved as a discretionary activity under rule 12.2.3.4 (v) in the Millbrook Resort Zone. - (c) helicopter landing areas approved as a discretionary activity under Rule 12.2.3.4(iii) in the Jacks Point Zone.
+- the use of land and water for an emergency landings, rescues and fire fighting - (b) a single helicopter landing approved as a discretionary activity under rule 12.2.3.4 (v) in the Millbrook Resort Zone. - helicopter landing areas approved as a discretionary activity under Rule 12.2.3.4(iii) in the Jacks Point Zone.

-(a) In the Waterfall Park Resort Zone buildings within 7 m of Mill Creek.

-(b) In the Jacks Point area of the Jacks Point Resort Zone, excluding Hanley Downs, all buildings which do not comply with the relevant Structure Plan.
+- (a) In the Waterfall Park Resort Zone buildings within 7 m of Mill Creek - (b) In the Jacks Point Resort Zone, excluding the R(HD) and R(HD-SH) activity areas of the Hanley Downs Area, excluding Hanley Downs, all buildings which do not comply with the relevant Structure Plan.